 Media Cube is a cabinet I designed and built in Spring 2013 for a furniture studio entitled "What is a cabinet?" while I completed my architecture degree at University of Oregon.

-The finished piece is a 22” plywood cube that rotates and houses a collection of my most precious media objects and devices.
+The finished piece is a 22" plywood cube that rotates and contains a collection of my most precious media objects and devices.